 Rights of Prisoners

-From 1998 to 2005, Professor Shoenberg served as an attorney in the Special Litigation Section of the Civil Rights Division of the United States Justice Department, where she investigated and litigated to remedy patterns and practices of constitutional and federal law violations in jails, prisons, juvenile facilities and police departments.
-Early in her legal career, she clerked for the Honorable Edward N. Cahn, Chief Judge of the U.S. District Court for the Eastern District of Pennsylvania, then held two clinical teaching fellowships, in the Criminal Justice Clinic at Georgetown University Law Center, and in the Family Law Clinic at the University of Baltimore Law School.
+From 1998 to 2005, Professor Shoenberg served as an attorney in the Special Litigation Section of the Civil Rights Division of the U.S. Department of Justice, where she investigated and litigated to remedy patterns and practices of constitutional and federal law violations in jails, prisons, juvenile facilities and police departments.
+Early in her legal career, she clerked for the Honorable Edward N. Cahn, Chief Judge of the U.S. District Court for the Eastern District of Pennsylvania, then held two clinical teaching fellowships, in the Criminal Justice Clinic at Georgetown University Law Center and in the Family Law Clinic at the University of Baltimore School of Law.

 Professor Shoenberg teaches in the Bronfein Family Law Clinic, where students represent low-income clients in family law matters such as child custody, divorce, child support and domestic violence protective orders.
-Students also engage in law reform and education, including projects related to juvenile justice.
+Students also engage in law reform and education and take part in projects related to juvenile justice.